1921 Alabama Crimson Tide football team: Sewanee

 In the first Rickwood Field game of the season, the Sewanee Tigers shutout Alabama 17–0 for their first loss of the season.
 After an early Al Clemens fumble gave Sewanee good field position, Fletcher Skidmore gave the Tigers an early 3–0 lead with his 40-yard field goal in the first quarter.
 Both teams then played strong defense and the Tigers' maintained their slim lead into halftime.
 Bauman scored on a short touchdown run that capped a 70-yard drive in the third quarter and extended their lead to 10–0.
 William Coughlan then made the final score 17–0 with his short touchdown run in the fourth quarter.
-The loss was the final one that the Crimson Tide ever lost to the Tigers and brought Alabama's all-time record against Sewanee to 4–10–2.